LukasForst/DSS/handins/2/README.md

 and then executed `test.go` with different parameters, connecting to different peers, running the different amount of transactions.

-> Discuss whether connection to the next ten peers is a good strategy with re- spect to connectivity.
-In particular, if the network has 1000 peers, how many connections need to break to partition the network?
+> Discuss whether connection to the next ten peers is a good strategy with respect

-pass
+> to connectivity.
+In particular, if the network has 1000 peers,
+> how many connections need to break to partition the network?

+As each peer is connecting to the next ten peers, the total connections to one peer is 20 peers (ten before connecting to this peer, the peer then connects to ten after), for that reason if we break 20 connections (ten in one segment/line, and ten in the second segment/line), the network will be disconnected.

+As for the question, whether this is a good strategy, the number of connections is reasonable (20 at one time).
+However, this strategy is not really robust, as the peers are connected to each other in alphabetical order (at least in our implementation).
+The main concern here is that if multiple peers share the geolocation and IP addresses, it could happen, that this particular location would fall down due to electricity/internet problems.
+Which could potentially result in disconnecting the network.

 > Argue that your system has eventual consistency if all processes are correct